TiredAJ/CircularInt/README.md

 # CircularInt
 Basically, it's a circular int datatype.
+For a CInt of 5 with a max of 6 and min of two, you can cycle through those values with the incrementer operator (++):

+5->6->2->3->4->5->6->2... onwards

 # Usage
 (taken from [wiki](https://github.com/TiredAJ/CircularInt/wiki/Where-to-start))